iCliniq Logo

 Hello doctor,

 Please provide second advice on reports.
-I would like to know if any other tests I should undergo apart from the existing ones.
+I would like to know if there are any other tests I should undergo in addition to the existing ones.

-I have gone through your reports.
+I have gone through your reports (attachments removed to protect the patient's identity).
 Please share your history or complaints.

 Patient's Query